August 2014: Women's Economic Empowerment

 June 2007: One Acre Fund Wins Mulago Social Investments Grant

-Mulago Social Investments initially awarded One Acre Fund a $100,000 grant, increased their 2008 grant to $200,000 and gifted an additional $300,000 in 2013.
+Mulago Social Investments initially awarded One Acre Fund a $100,000 grant in 2007, increased their 2008 grant to $200,000, and gifted an additional $300,000 in 2013.
 Mulago Social Investments systematically chooses the best high-impact, scalable non-profit solutions in the developing world.

 Draper Richards Kaplan